shahidulshohid/level-2-assignment-1/README.md

 Functions that throw errors or never finish
 Exhaustive type

-## What is the use of enums in TypeScript?
+## ❓What is the use of enums in TypeScript?
 Provide an example of a numeric and string enum.

 --